BisakhaD/CZ4010-Applied-Crypto/README.md

 ## Design and Development
 The entire application was developed using the **shell** **script**.
 As mentioned earlier, this project was designed with 2 roles in mind - **host** and **client**.
 Thus the project has 2 databases, one for the client and the other for the host.
 Trusting hierachies are implemented by prompting the user to create an intermediate CA certificate instantly upon the creation of a root CA certificate.
-The client/host are given a choice regarding the encryption key - RSA and EC.
-For RSA, we are using
+The client/host are given a choice regarding the encryption key - Rivest–Shamir–Adleman (**RSA**) and Elliptic Curve (**EC**).
+Both the keys are implemented along with Advanced Encryption Standard 256 (**AES-256**).
+For the EC encryption key, we have implemented the prime256v1 elliptic curve as it is one of the most interoperable and supports a wide range of clients.
+Further, Secure Hash Algorithm 256 (**SHA-256**) was used as the hashing algorithm due to its secure characteristics such as having an avalanche effect where a small change in original data leads to a large change in hash value such that the similarity between data cannot be identified.

 ## How to install and run the project?